 Budgets for all funds are adopted on a basis consistent with Generally Accepted Accounting Principles (GAAP).

 The annual budget is the financial plan for the operation of the school district which is consistent with the budget priorities of the Board.
-It provides the framework for both expenditures and revenues for the year and future years and translates the educational programs and objectives into financial terms.
+It takes into account the Board's philosophical principles in making financial decisions which are,